Is It Time To Cut Out Dietary Sugar?

 Cutting out sugar cold-turkey can be difficult as they may experience increased cravings, potential headaches, and irritability.
 Taking the gradual approach can increase the likelihood of over-indulging or making excuses.

 Eliminate Soda - If soda is your drink of choice simply cutting this out you may significantly reduce the amount of sugar you consume in your diet.*

-Cut Down on Sugar in Recipes - Reduce the sugar called for in your recipes, cutting it back by one-third or one-half won't negatively impact the outcome, but will improve the sugar content.
-Unsweetened applesauce in place of sugar in most recipes.
+Cut Down on Sugar in Recipes - Reduce the sugar called for in your recipes, cutting it back by one-third or one-half won't negatively impact the outcome, but might improve the sugar content.* Unsweetened applesauce in place of sugar in most recipes.